Wuralee/alx-system_engineering-devops/0x01-shell_permissions/README.md

-changed current user to betty
+print name of current user